Cookie994/Pretty_woman/README.md

 Pretty Woman website

 First website that we've built for a client.<br>
-Tehnologies used: Bootstrap 4, HTML5, CSS3, PHP (for contact form) and a little bit of JavaScript for smooth scroll.<br>
+Technologies used: Bootstrap 4, HTML5, CSS3, PHP (for contact form) and a little bit of JavaScript for smooth scroll.<br>
 Take a look and tell us what you think.
 Thank you!<br>